Graduate Student Education

 • Sensory component: This may be a trained panel or consumer panel, selecting from a complement of methods… whichever method answers the research question

-• Analytical/instrumental component: Methods range from the analysis of flavours/aromas (volatile compounds), taste compounds (non-volatile compounds), nutrient analysis, compositional analysis, physical analysis
+• Analytical/instrumental component: Methods range from the analysis of flavors/aromas (volatile compounds), taste compounds (non-volatile compounds), nutrient analysis, compositional analysis, physical analysis

 • Experimental design and statistics: The sensory and analytical/instrumental data sets are brought together with a firm grounding in these important areas